 When Tiny Traveler was 6 or 7YO I dug up my old iPod and put three songs on it (they were all from Frozen).
-We’ve since bought her a new Shuffle to which she’s added songs from BeetleJuice, School of Rock and other favorite shows.
+We’ve since she’s received a new iPod Shuffle to which she’s added songs from BeetleJuice, School of Rock, Matilda and other favorite shows.

 The good news is that Tiny Traveler can throw on headphones and listen to these songs over and over for hours.
 The bad news is that while she’s listening on her headphones she has a tendency to sing…loudly…and not particularly well…for hours .

 You win some, you lose some.